Welcome to Manor and Park Group Practice

 Monday's - Manor Park Site is open as normal 8am - 12pm - 1pm - 6pm

-Tuesday to Friday - Manor Park is only open for the Covid Clinic.
+Thursday's - Manor Park is Closed AM and PM for the Covid Vaccine Clinic

-Please note We are unable to deal with any normal surgery queries Tuesday - Friday at Manor Site but Park Site remians open.
+Please note We are unable to deal with any normal surgery queries Wednesday Afternoons or Thursday's, all day, at Manor Site but Park Site remains open as usual, as do the phone lines.

 If you require a GP appointment please phone at 8am on the day you wish to be seen.